mearlboro/Synch.Live/setup/README.md

 ### Instructions

-Then, for each player headset that needs to be deployed:
+Then, for each Raspberry Pi in the system (headset or observer) that needs to be deployed:

 1. Install Raspberry Pi OS Lite onto the SD card
 2. Make sure SD card is mounted.
 Two partitions are expected: `boot` and `rootfs`
 3. Run the setup script for the current player number

         ./setup_sd_card.sh 1

+   or with the parameter set to 0 for the observer

+        ./setup_sd_card.sh 0